sap-tutorials/Tutorials/tutorials/btp-app-launchpage/btp-app-launchpage.md

     </script>
 ```

-There are two applications in the launch page with URLs that point to the respective apps.
-There are other properties configured here like the title and description.
-Similarly, another application can be added to the launch page by adding an entry here.

 > Why name it `launchpage.html` instead of `index.html`?

 > You are using the name `launchpage.html` because `cds watch` by default looks for an `index.html` file in the `app` folder.
 If `cds watch` finds such a file, it replaces the default page that also contains the links to the services with the `index.html` in the folder.
 While this makes sense in many cases, for development purposes we stick to the index page of CDS and give a different name to our index file.

-[DONE]
+There are two applications in the launch page with URLs that point to the respective apps.
+There are other properties configured here like the title and description.
+Similarly, another application can be added to the launch page by adding an entry here.

+[VALIDATE_1]
 The result of this tutorial can be found in the [`launchpage`](https://github.com/SAP-samples/cloud-cap-risk-management/tree/launchpage) branch.